At the very least, a thriller has to actually be thrilling.

 Everything I know about thrillers I learnt from Commando: War Stories in Pictures

-For those of you who don’t know, these pocket-sized comics feature infeasibly tough British soldiers, airmen and sailors giving the Huns, Eyeties and Nips a good old British thrashing.
+For those of you who don’t know, these pocket-sized comics feature infeasibly tough British soldiers, airmen and sailors, giving the Huns, Eyeties and Nips a good old British thrashing.
 Courageous Brits, Evil Nazis, cowardly Italians, patriotic French resistance fighters: what’s not to like?

-Come to think of it ALL the German I know (“Achtung Spitfire!”, “Hande Hoch.”, “Nein mine Führer”, “Dumbkopf”, err…) really did come from Commando.
+Come to think of it, ALL the German I know (“Achtung Spitfire!”, “Hande Hoch.”, “Nein mine Führer”, “Dumbkopf”, err…) really did come from Commando.

-This epithet was apparently mandated by the Japanese Emperor to be uttered whilst flying through the air having been blown up by a hand grenade, always, and I mean always accompanied by these wise words:
+And so does my only word of Japanese: ‘Aiiiee!’
+The Japanese Emperor apparently mandated this epithet to be uttered whilst flying through the air, having been blown up by a hand grenade, always, and I mean always accompanied by these wise words:

-“Share this one Nips!”
+“Share this one, Nips!”

 Yes, my childhood involved very little political correctness.